 Bachelor Courses in English

 Arts & Humanities; Engineering, Applied Science & Technology; Business and Economics; Education; Science; and Social & Behavioral Sciences.
-You will typically enroll in 12-15 semester credit hours, which represents 4-5 courses, each meeting 3 hours per week.
+You will enroll in 12-15 semester credit hours, which represents 4-5 courses, each meeting 3 hours per week.
 For a list of available courses, click here.
 Courses in the health professions are not available to exchange students.

 All exchange students are required to take UNIV 1106 – American University Experience.
 UNIV 1106 is specifically designed to aid in the acclimation process for international students.
-Cultural activities, such as rafting or skiing, are incorporated free of charge into the course.
+Cultural activities, such as rafting or snowshoeing, are incorporated free of charge into the course.